Chapter 3: How to get various things to work

 SH_WORD_SPLIT is set when zsh is invoked with the names `ksh' or `sh', or (entirely equivalent) when emulate ksh or emulate sh is in effect.

-There is one other effect of word splitting which differs between ksh and zsh.
+There used to be another effect of word splitting which differed between ksh and zsh.
 In ksh, the builtin commands that declare parameters such as typeset and export force word-splitting not to take place after on an assignment argument:

 typeset param=`echo foo bar`